google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/setting-up.markdown

 and download and extract the zip.

 Next, you need to install the local dependencies for Web Starter Kit.
-Open a terminal, change directory into your project folder and run the following npm install scripts.
+Open a command prompt, change directory into your project folder and run the following npm install scripts.

     $ cd web-starter-kit